-With respect to commissions, only those NEOs in the role of senior business development executives are eligible, being Messrs.
-Hicks and Erdle, and amounts are fixed at a set percentage of regional revenues.
-For the year ended March 31, 2022, the maximum commissions were \$71,500 and \$135,000 for Messrs.
-Hicks and Erdle, respectively.
-Actual commissions earned were \$71,500 and \$100,843, respectively.
+With respect to commissions, only the NEO in the role of senior business development is eligible, being Mr. Hicks, and amounts are fixed at a set percentage of regional revenues.
+For the year ended March 31, 2023, the actual commission earned was \$71,500.